 Before using the WT6000 for the first time, charge the battery using a cable or a cradle with the appropriate power supply.
-For information about the accessories available for the WT6000, see Chapter 2, Accessories.
+For information about the accessories available for the WT6000, see Accessories.

-The 3,350 mAh battery fully charges in approximately four hours at room temperature.
+The standard 3,350 mAh battery fully charges in approximately four hours at room temperature.
+The extended 5,000 mAh battery fully charges in approximately five hours and 30 minutes at room temperature.